burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step3.md

 Besides instrumenting our application with `ddtrace-run`, we also add a name for our service via the `DATADOG_SERVICE_NAME`.
 In this case, our frontend application has a service name so we can see it both in services and in our service map.

-Try finding the application in both in the Datadog user interface.
+Try finding the application service in Trace Services and Trace Map in the Datadog user interface.